tonethar/IGME-330-Master/notes/canvas-sprites-6.md

  npm -v
  ```

- - After that, you can run the updater on npm itslef by typing:
+ - After that, you can run the updater on npm itself by typing:

  ```js
  npm install npm@latest -g